rfinnie/hlulsl/steamlink-nsis-readme.txt

 in-game content has been modified, and the "loading" and menu backgrounds are taken directly from the original Uplink, as opposed to the generic Half-Life screens in Steam.

-- INSTALLATION -
-Extract the archive so the "steamlink" directory is under the "half-life" directory in your Steam profile.  i.e.:

-C:\Program Files\Steam\SteamApps\joeuser\half-life\steamlink

-Restart Steam, and "Half-Life: Uplink" should appear as a "Third party mod".

 - THANKS -
 Valve Software, of course, for Half-Life, Half-Life: Uplink and Steam.